tetunori/p5.simpleAR/README.md

 [Concept movie.](https://youtu.be/I2mgpdLRX3g)

 Now, the latest version is `0.6.0` (2nd prototype release).
+**New Features in `0.6.0`.**
+- Marker id can be specified.
+- Support つぶやきProcessing sketches(`createARCanvas` can be called multiply.)
+- `createARGraphics` enables us to use multiple markers simultaneously.
+- Marker rotation and position info can be got.
+- Add marker-found/lost event callback.

 ## Demos
 First, Please print the marker(#6) below, or just view it on the phone.